 Acquiring an M.B.A. at St. Thomas is a wise investment.

-Studies have shown that money spent on education is one of the most powerful measures of future success, and the ROI of a UST MBA is a rich combination of knowledge, connections and career-building.
-We recognize the investment and opportunity cost in committing to a full-time program of study and have a variety of scholarship opportunities available to qualified Full-time UST MBA program applicants.
+Studies have shown that money spent on education is one of the most powerful measures of future success, and the ROI of a St. Thomas MBA is a rich combination of knowledge, connections and career-building.
+We recognize the investment and opportunity cost in committing to a full-time program of study and have a variety of scholarship opportunities available to qualified Full-time MBA program applicants.

-For the fall of 2014, full-tuition scholarships will be awarded to top applicants who demonstrate an outstanding record of academic and professional achievement.
+Full-tuition scholarships are awarded to top applicants who demonstrate an outstanding record of academic and professional achievement.

 Strong candidates will have the following characteristics: